coder/coder/docs/quickstart/aws.md

 ## Install Coder

-For this instance, we will run Coder as a service command, however you can run Coder a multitude of different ways.
+For this instance, we will run Coder as a system service, however you can run Coder a multitude of different ways.
 You can learn more about those [here](https://coder.com/docs/coder-oss/latest/install).

 In the EC2 instance, run the following command to install Coder